kazirauf/KRE-EliteSport-Client/README.md

-# SportEase
+# KRE Elite Sport

 ## Introduction

-This project is the frontend part of an application, providing users with the ability to browse sports facility, book a facility, and proceed to checkout.
+This project is the frontend part of the KRE Elite Sport application, providing users with the ability to browse sports facilities, book a facility, and proceed to checkout.

 ## Project Description

-SportEase is a fully integrated web application designed to streamline the process of browsing, booking, and managing sports facilities.
+KRE Elite Sport is a fully integrated web application designed to streamline the process of browsing, booking, and managing sports facilities.
 The platform features a user-friendly interface with a responsive design, enabling users to easily search for facilities, check availability, and make bookings.
 It includes a comprehensive user dashboard for managing bookings and an admin dashboard for facility and user management.
 The platform is connected to a robust backend that handles secure payments, user authentication, and data management, ensuring a seamless and intuitive user experience.

 ## Features